Skip to content

 My take is that writing burnout teaches you what you really need to write.
 We’ll talk about that at the end.
 But I know you need practical help more than you need philosophy.

-I also have some good news.
-If you have writing burnout, the good news is that you’ve already started to recover simply by seeking out this article.
-If you’re burned out and you’ve sought this resource, it’s because you know you deserve better… and you’re at least a little curious about how to escape the burnout cycle.
-That willingness to learn something new, and possibly make some actual changes, is a huge first step.
+If you’re currently struggling in a writing burnout, the good news is that you’ve already started to recover simply by seeking out this article.
+If you’re burned out but you’ve found the energy to go looking for a resource like this, it’s because you know you deserve better… and you’re at least a little curious about how to escape the burnout cycle.

 Writing Burnout Recovery: Sleep and Eat

 Sleep is the most vital form of rest for your brain.
 I’m not going to be the 100th person who tells you not to look at your phone in bed, or to get on a regular sleep schedule.
 I am going to tell you to sleep however and whenever and wherever you can.
 Get a sleep mask, get the lights off, and cancel your morning appointments as often as possible.
-Can sleep become non-negotiable until your batteries are charged?

 When you wake up, eat.
 Go get some brain-supportive foods.
 My top three are walnuts, blueberries, and salmon.
 All three of them contain rich amounts of Omega-3s.
 Your brain needs Omega-3s right now because it’s a nutrient shown to reduce occupational burnout (science fact.)
 Eating all three can be like a gentle power-up for your mind.